Firesped/Marlin-Raise3D-N-Series-Unofficial/README.md

 * Updated M301 so motion controller gives the touchscreen the proper feedback for raisepack 0.9.2

 #### v1.2.0
 * Updated Settings for N-Series printers to the Official Marlin version 1.1.0.
-Previous firmware for N-Series was built on Offical Marlin version 1.0.2
+Previous firmware for N-Series was built on Official Marlin version 1.0.2
-* Added protocle so touchscreen can talk to the motion controler.
+* Added protocol so touchscreen can talk to the motion controller.
 The code for this is extensive.
 * Added code to printer status, making requirement of SDcard support, not needed.
 Saving memory and processing power.
 * SDSUPPORT NOT ENABLED
 * REPRAP FULL GRAPHIC SMART CONTROLLER not enabled.
 If you are using one of these devices now, you will need to configure a firmware for it.